A Discrete Proof of The General Jordan-Schoenflies Theorem: Discrete Proof of the General Jordan-Schoenflies Theorem

 For a vertex $x$, we use $S_{M}(x)$ to denote a set that contains all 3-cells in $M$ containing $x$, and $S_{S}(x)$ is a set that contains all 2-cells in $S$ containing $x$.
 We know that $S_{S}(x) = S\cap S_{M}(x)$.

 $S_{M}(x) \setminus \{x\}$ is a 2-sphere, a special 2-cycle where each point is included in a 3-cell that contains $x$.
-It is similar to the set where each element links the center $x$ by one edge or in the same 3-cell containing $x$.
+It is similar to the set where each element links to the center $x$ by one edge or is in the same 3-cell containing $x$.

-Note that, for the higher-dimensional case, we defined the $k$-cell-distance as the length of the shortest path of $k$-cells in Section 2.
-Now $k$-cell-distance 1 means that each element $x'$ in the $(k-1)$-cycle, $S_{M}(x) \setminus \{x\}$, is in a $k$-cell that also contains the center $x$ ($x'$ is not the center $x$).
+Note that for higher-dimensional cases, we defined the $k$-cell-distance as the length of the shortest path of $k$-cells (see Section 2).
+Now, $k$-cell-distance 1 means that each element $x'$ in the $(k-1)$-cycle, $S_{M}(x) \setminus \{x\}$, is in a $k$-cell that also contains the center $x$ ($x'$ is not the center $x$).

 In this proof, $S_{S}(x) \setminus \{x\}$ is a 1-sphere.
-Also $S_{S}(x) \setminus \{x\}$ is a subset of $S_{M}(x) \setminus \{x\}$ .
+Also, $S_{S}(x) \setminus \{x\}$ is a subset of $S_{M}(x) \setminus \{x\}$.
 In other words, $C=S_{S}(x) \setminus \{x\}$ is a closed discrete curve of $Q=S_{M}(x) \setminus \{x\}$.

 In the path $P(i)$, there must be a node $u$ that moves to $x$ and also a node $v$ that comes after $x$.
-See Fig. 12.
-We have two main cases: {\bf (a)} $v$ is not on $S$, and {\bf (b)} $v$ is on $S$.
-We will see that, if $v$ is on $S$, then we need to apply the property of local flatness (discussed in Section 3) .\\ \\
+See Fig.\ 12.
+We have two major cases: {\bf (a)} $v$ is not on $S$, and {\bf (b)} $v$ is on $S$.
+We can see that if $v$ is on $S$, then we need to apply the property of local flatness (discussed in Section 3) .\\ \\

 {\bf Proof of Case (a):} \\